-- Prior radiation therapy to the chest wall or breast; knowledge of doses and volumes prescribed is essential. - Active connective tissue disease involving the skin (especially scleroderma and lupus) - Tumors >5 cm (category 2B) - Positive pathologic margin1 - Women with a known or suspected genetic predisposition to breast cancer: - ▶ May have an increased risk of ipsilateral breast recurrence or contralateral breast cancer with breast-conserving therapy - ▶ May be considered for prophylactic bilateral mastectomy for risk reduction.

-(See NCCN Guidelines for Genetic/Familial High-Risk Assessment Breast and Ovarian). - ▶ May have Li-Fraumeni syndrome (category 2B).
+- Prior radiation therapy to the chest wall or breast; knowledge of doses and volumes prescribed is essential. - Active connective tissue disease involving the skin (especially scleroderma and lupus) - Positive pathologic margin^a - Women with a known or suspected genetic predisposition to breast cancer: - ▶ May have an increased risk of ipsilateral breast recurrence or contralateral breast cancer with breast-conserving therapy - ▶ May be considered for prophylactic bilateral mastectomy for risk reduction (See NCCN Guidelines for Genetic/Familial High-Risk Assessment Breast and Ovarian) - ▶ May have known or suspected Li-Fraumeni syndrome (category 2B)

-1See Margin Status Recommendations for DCIS and Invasive Breast Cancer (BINV-F).
+^aSee Margin Status Recommendations for DCIS and Invasive Breast Cancer (BINV-F).